 Beef barley soup should taste deeply beefy, and should be loaded with chunks of tender, flavorful meat, plump grains of barley, and aromatic vegetables.
 The secret to those results is to make it much like a beef stew, choosing the right cut of beef, handling it the right way, and adding more complex layers of flavor.

-Beef barley soup freezes very well, and will keep, frozen, for 3-6 months.
+Beef barley soup freezes very well and will keep, frozen, for three to six months.

 Why It Works

 - Using collagen-rich chuck roast or short ribs guarantees flavorful beef that stays tender even after long cooking.

 - Browning the meat in large pieces adds deep, roasted flavor, without the over-toughening that happens when you brown it in smaller pieces.

 - Sautéing the vegetables, then adding them back to the pot toward the end of cooking, ensures that they don't become flavorless bits of mush.

 - Store-bought chicken stock almost always has a better, truer flavor than "beef" stock that's made mostly with yeast proteins.

 - Fish sauce enhances the savory quality of the soup even more.